"whatever your style is, feel good in what you wear"

 She went on to say: I wouldn’t be here if I hadn’t pursued my dream.”
 Anita who is of Indian origin has recently landed herself a modelling contract with FM Agency.

 Britain and Ireland’s Next Top Model winner Letitia Herod talking about individual fashion styles told us:

 “To wear something you feel comfortable with, whatever your style is, feel good about what you wear.”

 Each individual has they’re own fashion sense, however attending an event such as this, opens you to a variety of style’s and fashions.
 Each business/brand at the show sells something, which is different and unique.
 They sell certain items, which cannot be brought on the high street.

 Uk’s top celebrities from the world of glamour and TV were present on all five days of the show.
 Some of the star attractions such as Amy Childs [fashion entrepreneur & model], Gemma Collins [fashion entrepreneur] and Charley Speed [Model] proved to be a huge success with fans that had come to seem them.

 Amy Childs and Gemma Collins also had their fashion ranges on display.
 Having a huge fan base all over the UK it wasn’t a shock to see their boutiques flooded with customers.
 Customers who bought outfits from there boutiques were given the chance to get a signed autograph and picture with Amy and Gemma.

-The Clothes Show 2012 attracted many people from diverse cultures, however the lack of Asian celebrities was quite disappointing.
-There are many British Asian stars connected with the music and modelling industries, but none of them were to be seen at this event.
+The Clothes Show 2012 attracted many people from diverse cultures, however, the lack of Asian celebrities was quite disappointing.
+There are many British Asian stars connected with the music and modelling industries, but none of them was to be seen at this event.